What is ADHD coaching?

 As the mother of a child with ADHD, Emily recognised and celebrated her child’s unique strengths, high energy and creative approach to life.
 However, she also witnessed the profound challenges, negativity, and pressures her child faced as neurodivergent in a predominantly neurotypical environment.

-This experience led to Emily embarking on a deep exploration of ADHD and its impact on individuals, culminating in her undertaking International Coaching Federation (ICF) accredited coaching training, with a specialty in coaching neurodiverse students.
+This experience led to Emily embarking on a deep exploration of ADHD and its impact on individuals, culminating in her undertaking International Coaching Federation (ICF) accredited coaching training, with a specialty in coaching neurodiverse individuals.

 Emily has graduated from an International Coaching Federation (ICF) accredited coaching education with JST Coaching and Training and works in alignment with international accredited coaching guidelines and practices.